mcinglis/c-style/readme.md

 #define NELEM( xs ) ( long )( sizeof( xs ) / sizeof( xs[ 0 ] ) )
 ```

 You will need to use unsigned values to provide [well-defined bit operations](http://stackoverflow.com/questions/4009885/arithmetic-bit-shift-on-a-signed-integer) and modular arithmetic overflow.
-But, try to keep them contained, and don't let them interact with signed values.
+But, try to keep those values contained, and don't let them interact with signed values.

 #### Use `+= 1` and `-= 1` over `++` and `--`

 Actually, don't use either form if you can help it.
 Changing state should always be avoided (within reason).
-But, when you have to, `+=` and `-=` are obvious, simpler and less cryptic than `++` and `--`, and useful in other contexts.
-Python does without `++` and `--` operators, and Douglas Crockford excluded them from the good parts of JavaScript, because we don't need them.
+But, when you have to, `+=` and `-=` are obvious, simpler and less cryptic than `++` and `--`, and useful in other contexts and with other values.
+Also, there are no tricks about the evaluation of `+=` and `-=` and they don't have weird twin operators to provide alternative evaluations.
+Python does without `++` and `--` operators, and Douglas Crockford excluded them from the Good Parts of JavaScript, because we don't need them.
 Sticking to this rule also encourages you to avoid changing state within an expression.